wusinyee/Diabetic_retinopathy_detection_DL/FNL_Outline_DRD_DL_Project.md

 9. [Conclusion](#conclusion)
 10. [References](#references)

-## 1. Executive Summary
+## 1. Executive Summary (TBC)

-This report presents a comprehensive analysis of implementing deep learning solutions for automated diabetic retinopathy (DR) detection.
-The project achieved 83.2% accuracy and a quadratic weighted kappa score of 0.79 using an EfficientNet-B4 architecture enhanced with attention mechanisms.
+*This report presents a comprehensive analysis of implementing deep learning solutions for automated diabetic retinopathy (DR) detection.
+The project achieved 83.2% accuracy and a quadratic weighted kappa score of 0.79 using an EfficientNet-B4 architecture enhanced with attention mechanisms.*

 ## 2. Introduction

 ### 2.1 Background
-Diabetic retinopathy affects millions globally, with early detection being crucial for preventing vision loss.
-Traditional screening methods face scalability challenges in resource-limited settings.
+Diabetic retinopathy (DR) remains one of the leading causes of preventable blindness globally, affecting approximately 35% of diabetic patients.
+Early detection is crucial for preventing vision loss, yet traditional screening methods face significant challenges in terms of scalability and accessibility

 ### 2.2 Problem Statement
-Manual DR screening is:
+The current challenges in DR screening include:
-- Time-consuming
+* Limited access to ophthalmologists in many regions
-- Subject to inter-grader variability
+* High cost of manual screening procedures
-- Limited by availability of specialists
+* Inconsistency in grading between different clinicians
-- Costly for healthcare systems
+* Increasing prevalence of diabetes requiring scalable screening solutions

 Let's visualize the DR severity stages: